demidko/BookQuote/README.md

 # BookQuote

 Application for reading books and compiling book collections.

+## Usage

 The web app is available on [bookquote.app](https://bookquote.app) from any device.

 ## Who is this app for?